Major neurocognitive disorder

 You might be interested in: The Differences between Dementia and Alzheimer’s

-Next, as time goes by, the condition matures and the manifestations are now more evident.
-In time, the person afflicted by it can no longer function properly and they can’t function on their own anymore.
-This includes seemingly simple tasks that we tend to take for granted such as grooming, shopping and paying bills.
+Next, as time goes by, the condition matures and the symptoms become more evident.
+In time, the person afflicted starts requiring help, especially with simple tasks such as grooming, shopping, or paying bills.

-Also, memory lapses become more serious and frequent.
-Also, they may become disoriented in their own home and experience mild episodes of amnesia.
+Also, lapses of memory become more serious and frequent.
+Patients may become disoriented in their own homes and experience mild episodes of amnesia.
 Also, they may experience difficulties in communication.

 Discover: Non-Alzheimer’s Types of Dementia

-As we said before, there’s no cure for Major neurocognitive disorder yet.
-Therefore, the progressive development of the disease is inevitable and treatments are solely focused on improving the quality of life.
+As we said before, there’s no current cure for major neurocognitive disorder.
+Therefore, the progressive development of the disease is inevitable and treatments are solely focused on improving quality of life.

-Family support is essential, as a person with Alzheimer’s should never be alone.
-Also, occupational therapies and support networks could help them.
+Family support is also essential, as a person with Alzheimer’s should never be alone.
+Also, occupational therapies and support networks are very beneficial for patients.

-In some cases, it’s important to prevent certain secondary causes of the disease such as hypertension, cholesterol or obesity.
+In many cases, it’s important to prevent certain secondary causes of the disease such as hypertension, high cholesterol, or obesity.
 The idea is to act against any risk factors that may predispose someone to this condition.

-In addition, there are a few treatments for the symptoms of major cognitive disorder.
+In addition, there’s a series of treatments for the symptoms of major cognitive disorder.
 These symptoms may include hallucinations, delusions, depression or aggression, among others.
 The types of drugs used in these cases are antipsychotics, antidepressants, and anticonvulsants.